 1 | By default, every GitHub Actions job gets contents: read permissions in your repo, which allows that job to

 check out the code in the repo.
-In order to use OIDC, you need to add the id-token: write permissions.
+To use OIDC, you need to add the id-token: write permissions.
 This will

 temporary AWS credentials. |